Countly/countly-sdk-documentation/unity/next.md

   <li>SDK is tested on IOS, Android, Windows, UWP, and Mac OSX</li>
 </ol>
 <p>
-  You can take a look at our sample application in the&nbsp;<a href="http://github.com/countly/countly-sdk-unity" target="_self" rel="undefined">Github repo</a>.
+  To look at our sample application, download the sample project from
+  <a href="http://github.com/countly/countly-sdk-unity" target="_self" rel="undefined">Github repo</a>
-  It should show how most of the functionalities can be used
+  and open the 'EntryPoint.unity' scene.
+'EntryPoint.unity' located in 'Example' folder under Assest.
+There is also 'CountlyEntryPoint.cs' script in Example folder, and this script shows how most of the functionalities can be used.
 </p>
 <h1>Adding the SDK to the project</h1>
 <p>